tarunsinghdev/docs-event-easy/docs/congrats.md

       padding: '0.2rem',
     }}>{children}</span> );

-Congratulations 🎉🎉 on making this far.
-Though it was not comparable to a video guide you watch online, every effort has been made to cover each and every concept in the project.<br/> If you find there's something I was missing or required to be explained feel free to raise a **[issue](https://github.com/tarunsinghdev/docs-event-easy/issues)**
+Congratulations 🎉🎉 on making it this far.
+Though it was not comparable to a video guide you watch online, every effort has been made to cover each and every concept in the project.<br/> If you find there's something I was missing or required to be explained feel free to raise an **[issue](https://github.com/tarunsinghdev/docs-event-easy/issues)**

 If you feel you could explain the topic a little better or found some bug and want to <Highlight color="#25c2a0">**contribute**</Highlight>, you can go here. [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/tarunsinghdev/docs-event-easy/pulls)